PowerOps-MK/Ansible-Unifi/README.md

-# Unifi - Ansible Module
+# Unifi - Ansible Collection
 A Ansible module for configuring a Ubiquiti Unifi Network

 ## Usage